jimccann-rh/ai-ansible-ollama-virt-lightning/README.md

 You should have at least 8 GB of RAM available to run the 7B models.

-You need to already have 'sudo dnf group info virtualization' installed This will install virt-lightning https://github.com/virt-lightning/virt-lightning This will install in the VM https://ollama.com/ https://github.com/ollama/ollama with openchat model
+You need to already have 'sudo dnf group info virtualization' installed <br />
+This will install virt-lightning https://github.com/virt-lightning/virt-lightning <br />
+This will install in the VM https://ollama.com/ https://github.com/ollama/ollama with openchat model <br />

 Put vlo.yml and ollama.yml files in your home directory Run below to install: